the episode

 Kimberly Faith: Yeah.
 Go ahead and read that.

-John McLarty: this is kind of the warning that you, evidently, you can get to a place where you’ve done that so often and rejected God, you don’t lose your salvation, because you gotta go back to the judgment seat of Christ in Corinthians, but he himself shall be saved, but you can lose the blessings.
+John McLarty: So we can, as Christians, do that.
+And this is kind of the warning that evidently, you can get to a place where you’ve done that so often and rejected God, you don’t lose your salvation, because you have to go back to the judgment seat of Christ in Corinthians, but he himself shall be saved, but you can lose the blessings.

 John McLarty: Right.
-And I I just think about when you come to visit, Lynn and I love that.
-Yeah.
-What if you were just
+And I just think about when you come to visit, Lynn and I love that.

 Kimberly Faith: Me too.

-John McLarty: What if you were just absolutely contrary to everything we believed and you just showed up in these terrible conditions and there just wouldn’t Wouldn’t
+John McLarty: What if you were just absolutely contrary to everything we believed and you just showed up in these terrible conditions and there just wouldn’t

-Kimberly Faith: be the
+Kimberly Faith: Wouldn’t be the same fellowship.

-John McLarty: Okay.
-These are all interesting verses, and they challenge us.
-Yeah.
-So Hebrews ten twenty six and twenty seven, For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, but a certain fearful expectation of judgment and fiery indignation, will devour the adversaries.
-Interesting.
+John McLarty: So Hebrews 10:26 and 27, For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, but a certain fearful expectation of judgment and fiery indignation, which will devour the adversaries.

 Kimberly Faith: Yeah, we do.

-John McLarty: But what if, you know, in the Hebrews six, you get to the point where God just quits refreshing you?
+John McLarty: But what if, you know, in the Hebrews Six, you get to the point where God just quits refreshing you?

 Kimberly Faith: Well, I think you brought up a good point because really there’s two loss of blessings.
 You know, there’s one while we’re here.